devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/10-create-directories.md

 `ls`{{execute}}

-Now you can see demo directory listed
+Now you can see demo directory listed.

+But

 `mkdir -p demo/new/item1`{{execute}}